melissa-perez/starwarrs/README.md

 This project currently uses version `v20.13.1`
 Check version with `node -v`

+## Clone or download repository to local machine.

 ## Available Scripts

 In the project directory, you can run: